 How do you get your hotel listed?

 The good news keeps coming, because getting your property to show for free on Google Hotel Search is easy.
-We’re currently in the final stages of BETA testing for a few properties, with the integration to be made available for any Mews customer by the end of this month.
 These are the steps you’ll need to follow:

 - Make sure your Google My Business profile is verified and up to date – if you’d like more tips about updating your profile, check out our article about how to optimize for Google’s hotel map